The JS Framework for

 DEBUG=false

-Then run the command to generate the build of react with vite:
+Then run the command to generate the React build with Vite:

 npm run vite:build

-To run in production use "npm run start" , so with PM2 we will do:
+To run in production "npm run start" is used, so with PM2 we will do:

 pm2 start npm --name "blue-bird" -- run start